johnbywater/quantdsl/README.md

 10 * 10
 ```

-Functions can have a conditional expression, but each leg of the conditional can only have one expression.
+Functions can have a conditional expression, but each "leg" can only have one expression.

 When the function is called, the test compare expression is evaluated.
 According to the result of the comparison, one of the expressions is compiled in the context of the function call arguments, and returned as the result of the function call.
 (It follows that the stocastic elements cannot be used in test compare expressions.)

 ```python